ENC2045 Computational Linguistics#

 Annotated Bibliography#

-1. Find a minimum of five articles published in the section of ArXiv in Computation and Language over the last five years and compile an annotated bibliography.
+1. Find a minimum of THREE articles published in the section of ArXiv in Computation and Language over the last five years and compile an annotated bibliography.

 2. For each source reference in the annotated bibliography, provide a succinct summary and evaluation.